kew24/proj-Westra-data202/Report.md

 gene_list = c(DDR, DTA, SPL, OTH)
 ```

-From the article, we know that these genes were selected based on their biochemical pathway.
+From the article, we know that these genes were selected as the most commonly mutated in the cohort, and categorized based on their biochemical pathway.
 A brief description of the pathway is shown below:

 <table style="width:85%;">
 <colgroup>